ritave/xeventbind/README.md

 ```
 ./xeventbind your_event your_executable
 ```
-When an X event is posted, your executable will be run, remember to make it executable and have shebang line Right now the only event supported is resolution change as this utillity was written for my own use-case.
+When an X event is posted, your executable will be run, remember to make it executable and have shebang line.

+Right now the only event supported is resolution change as this utillity was written for my own use-case.
 More might be added if anyone needs them.